August 7, 2023

 Now, as a service provider you can choose between two types of routers for your network: one is a Distributed Disaggregated Chassis (DDC) that allows you to build large-scale routing systems with standard white boxes that can be customized and scaled according to your needs, and the other is a traditional chassis-based router that consists of proprietary hardware components locked within a single box, limiting your capacity and flexibility to only a specific chassis size (M, L, or XL).
 Which one would you pick?
 Unless you have a very peculiar sense of networking, I’m guessing you would go for the first option, right?

-Distributed Disaggregated Chassis (DDC): the superior choice for service providers
+Distributed Disaggregated Chassis (DDC): ideal for service providers

 Here, I explain why Distributed Disaggregated Chassis (DDC) is the superior choice for service providers who want to modernize their networks and prepare for future growth.
 Comparing DDC to traditional chassis-based routers, I will consider them in terms of scalability, cost and operational simplicity.
 Unless you also have a very peculiar sense of fashion, I think you will see that DDC is the best way to go for building your network.